SmokkoZ/accounting/docs/architecture/Frontend_Architecture_v5.md

 ```

 ### C. Popovers for compact per-row actions
-Great for small action menus on each row (e.g., "Deactivate", "Override fixture", "Copy").
+Great for small action menus on each row (e.g., “Deactivate”, “Override fixture”, “Copy”).

 ```python
 if hasattr(st, "popover"):